 - Opposed a Republican budget that would have ended Medicare as we know it, cut Pell Grants for young people who could not otherwise afford higher education, and bankrupt our transportation system.

 - Voted to end the tax cuts that go exclusively to the wealthiest 2 percent of Americans, while extending tax cuts for all American on the first $250,000 of their income.

 - Urged the Joint Select Committee on Deficit Reduction to cut $4 trillion in a bipartisan letter.

-- Support deficit reduction that limits government spending growth, protects our social safety net, and expands revenue collection, particularly from the richest Americans and large corporations.
+- Support deficit reduction that limits government spending growth, protects our social safety net, and expands revenue collection, particularly from the richest 2 percent of Americans and large corporations.